adobe/helix-cli/docs/concepts.md

 To make things even easier for developers, helix supports [htl](https://github.com/adobe/htl-spec) templates and turns them into pipeline scripts during build time.

-The build process uses [parcel](https://github.com/parcel-bundler/parcel) to process the templates using a [plugin](https://github.com/adobe/parcel-plugin-htl) mechanism.
+The build process uses [parcel](https://github.com/parcel-bundler/parcel) to process the templates.
 The compiled template is turned into a pipeline script and then wrapped with a bit of code to turn the pipeline into an openwhisk action.
 It also ensures that a corresponding `pre.js` is executed before the `once` script.

 Scripts can also be provided directly as pipeline scripts (i.e. using kind of a null-template).